Blog > Treatment Strategies > MRT Therapy: What Is Moral Reconation Therapy & How Does It Work?

-What Is Moral Reconation Therapy (MRT)?
+MRT Therapy: What Is Moral Reconation Therapy & How Does It Work?

 In behavioral therapy settings, it is important to properly assess your clients to align them with the most effective interventions.
 However, some individuals may receive a number of evidence-based treatments to no avail.
 As a mental health professional, you understand that each individual requires a unique therapeutic approach to promote positive change in their lives.

-The Origin of Moral Reconation Therapy in Psychology
+The Origin of Moral Reconation Therapy

 Moral reconation therapy is a behavioral therapy approach that helps clients focus on the moral aspects of their behavior to enhance moral reasoning and positive identity.
 MRT was created in the 1980s by Dr. Gregory Little and Dr. Kenneth Robinson, who believed this method could significantly lower recidivism in clients with addiction and criminal behavior.